sissyliberation/nlpclass-fall2013/site/syllabus.md

 ## Course Requirements

 * Assignments (60%): A series of six assessed, equally-weighted assignments will be given out during the semester.
-Most of these assignments will have a programming component---these must be completed using the Python programming language.
+Most of these assignments will have a programming component---these must be completed using the Scala programming language.
 * Mid-term Exam (15%): There will be a mid-term exam over the material covered during the first half of the semester.
 * Final Exam (25%): There will be a final exam covering all course material.